erictt/docker4dev/README.md

   data/
       conf/
       elasticsearch/
-      logs/ // keep most of the logs out of the containers storage/ // database files services/
+      logs/ # keep most of the logs out of the containers scripts/ # store all of the scripts files here will be able to accessed from all containers services/
       elasticsearch/
-      kibana/ interface for elasticsearch
+      kibana/ # data visualization plugin for Elasticsearch mariadb/
-      mariadb/
       nginx/
       php7fpm/
       redis/
   tools/
       mysql-cli/
+  docker-compose.yml
+  NOTE.md # some useful commands
   ```

 ## GET START